Migration to a new Mac

 Will I be able to use my computer while my data is being transferred?

 No, both computers will be unusable until the transfer is complete.
-If this will be a problem we might be able to use your backup drive instead of transferring directly from your old computer, but I find that a direct transfer is usually faster and more reliable.
+If this will be a problem, we might be able to use your backup drive instead of transferring directly from your old computer, but I find that a direct transfer is usually faster and more reliable, and if we have to do any cleanup before the transfer starts those will take time to get to the backup drive.

 What happens to my old computer?

-This process does not make any changes to your old computer, so if you find that something isn’t working quite right on your new computer you can use your old computer in a pinch.
+This process does not make any changes to your old computer, so if you find that something isn't working quite right on your new computer, you can use your old computer in a pinch.
 Just be aware that unless you are saving to a cloud service, things you do on your old computer may not come over to your new computer.
-People call this a “transfer” or “migration” but it really ought to be called a “copy”.
+People call this a "transfer" or "migration," but it really ought to be called a "copy" or a "clone".

 What transfers to my new computer?

 Basically everything.
 Your apps, files, customizations, and settings.
-However, many apps will require you to log in or reactivate again because they see that they are on a new computer and they need to be validated in case they were pirated.
+However, many apps will require you to log in or reactivate again because they see that they are on a new computer and they deactivate themselves.
 This includes Microsoft Office, Adobe Creative Cloud, and Dropbox.

 What will be different with my new computer?

 Unless you are switching to a new type of computer (desktop to laptop or vice versa), there should be little that is different.
 We can discuss what those might be.
-Typically the only major changes are the physical connectors that your new computer will have.
-If your old computer is running older system software, chances are that most of your changes will simply be adjusting to the newer Mac software, not the hardware.
+Typically, the only major changes are the physical connectors that your new computer will have or maybe a new feature like Touch ID.
+If your old computer is running an older system software, chances are that most of your changes will simply be adjusting to the newer Mac software, not the hardware.

 What do I do with my old computer?

 Eventually, you do want to get it recycled or repurposed.
 There is little sense in holding onto an old Mac.
-With rare exceptions, computers don’t get more valuable with time, and portable computers with batteries pose a fire hazard if left unchecked.
+Computers don't get more valuable with time, and portable computers with batteries pose a fire hazard if left unchecked.
 For recycling, I recommend taking your Mac to an Apple Store.
 They are equipped to efficiently recycle their own products, melting them down into new Macs and iPhones.
-If you wish to sell your old Mac, I recommend sellyourmac.com.
+If your computer isn't completely obsolete, they might offer you an Apple gift card for it.

 How long will the transfer take?